National Film and Sound Archive: Australian Screen Online

-Australian Screen Online (ASO), also known as Australian Screen or australianscreen, is an online database operated by the Australian National Film and Sound Archive (NFSA).
+Australian Screen Online (ASO), also known as Australian Screen or australianscreen, is an online database operated by the NFSA.
 It has both a promotional and educational function, providing free worldwide online access to information about Australian cinema and the television industry in Australia.

-It provides information about and excerpts from a wide selection of Australian feature films, documentaries, television programs, newsreels, short films, animations, and home movies, provided by a collaboration of the NFSA with the National Archives of Australia, the Australian Broadcasting Corporation, SBS, and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
-The educational content is designed for teachers and students, and includes a collection of film clips accompanied by teachers’ notes and urators’ notes written by experts.
+ASO provides information about and excerpts from a wide selection of Australian feature films, documentaries, television programs, newsreels, short films, animations, and home movies, provided by a collaboration of the NFSA with the National Archives of Australia, the Australian Broadcasting Corporation, SBS, and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
+The educational content is designed for teachers and students, and includes a collection of film clips accompanied by teachers' notes and curators' notes written by experts.

 Since the initial launch of the website on 18 July 2007, with more than 1500 Australian film and TV clips, it has won numerous awards as an educational resource and for its website design.
 The website was revamped and re-launched in 2009, including new features such as exclusive interviews with filmmakers, a news section, forums, games, detailed profiles of producers, directors, screenwriters, film score composers and actors.
 At the time, it reported about 90,000 visitors per month to the website, with 25 per cent coming from outside Australia.

+Friends of the NFSA

+Friends of the National Film and Sound Archive is a volunteer organisation, run as an independently-run incorporated association.
+Its purpose is "to encourage links between the Archive, the film and sound communities and the general community".
+The organisation is based in Canberra, and has a branch in Melbourne.
+Andrew Pike of Ronin Films was instrumental in its establishment in 1999/2000, served as president and member of the board for many years, and as of December 2024 remains patron.
+Other patrons include Bryan Brown, Anthony Buckley, Chris Noonan, Philip Noyce, Alan Rydge, Fred Schepisi, and Patricia Amphlett ("Little Pattie").